 FAMILY MEMBERS—especially grandparents—often chip in to help with college costs.
 If your children are eligible for financial aid, you should discuss the best way to give this financial assistance.

-For instance, while the annual gift-tax exclusion is $15,000 in 2018, there’s no cap imposed on financial help with education costs, as long as the money is sent directly to the educational institution.
+For instance, while the annual gift-tax exclusion is $15,000 in 2019 and 2020, there’s no cap imposed on financial help with education costs, as long as the money is sent directly to the educational institution.
 Problem is, if the grandparents or others do this, it can result in a dollar-for-dollar reduction in financial aid.

 Instead, family members might gift the money to the parents, who can then use it to pay college costs.
 Alternatively, family members might help with college costs after the final financial aid application is filed or they could assist the student with paying off education loans after graduation.